ACCESSIBLE PLACES TO VISIT IN EAST SUSSEX

 Up Country Garden Centre,Dittons Road, Stone Cross, BN24 5ET Tel: 01323 488188.
 Garden Centre, shop, florist, cafe.
 Accessible level car park with blue badge spaces into centre.
 Accessible toilet. https://www.facebook.com/upcountrystonecross/

 Wakehurst Place, Ardingly, Haywards Heath, RH17 6TN Tel: 01444 894066.
 Open throughout the year.
 Wakehurst is the country estate of the Royal Botanic Gardens, Kew.
 The varied landscape is of international significance for its beautiful botanic gardens and tree collections, as well as for its science-based plant conservation and research.
 A feast for the senses, Wakehurst features natural woodland and lakes, formal gardens, an Elizabethan house (five unfurnished rooms) and the 21st-century architecture of Kew’s Millennium Seed Bank.
 Accessible garden route available.
 Wheelchairs and scooters available, pre-book advised.
 Cafes, accessible toilets.
 Blue badge spaces.
 Parking charges apply see display notice.
 Web: https://www.nationaltrust.org.uk/wakehurst

 This is not a complete list, only suggestions so please let us know of any additional attractions and places to visit that we can include in future.
 For more attractions visit the East Sussex.gov.uk website Tourism and Leisure pages (Discover East Sussex/disabled access).

-Whilst every care has been taken in compiling this information, Eastbourne Access Group cannot be held responsible for any inaccuracies.
-Residents and visitors are advised to telephone the attraction for further details on access and to discuss individual needs also find out the current Covid 19 regulations and restrictions.
+Whilst every care has been taken in compiling this information, Eastbourne Access Group and Visit Eastbourne cannot be held responsible for any inaccuracies.
+Residents and visitors are advised to telephone the attraction for further details on access and to discuss individual needs.